psychdragon/noxira/nexera_member_services.md

 ### GPU Compute Sharing Network

 **Core Concept:**
-Members can share idle GPU resources to earn NXT tokens, while others can purchase GPU time for AI training, rendering, scientific computation, and more.
+Members can share idle GPU resources to earn NNXR tokens, while others can purchase GPU time for AI training, rendering, scientific computation, and more.

 **Implementation:**
 - WebGPU and WebAssembly integration for browser-based computation